Navigating the Boven Zeeschelde and the Rupel

-Mind the Klein-Willebroek lock, it’s not easy when current is running on the Rupel as there are two steel posts outside the lock, in the river.
+Mind the Klein-Willebroek lock, it’s not easy when current is running on the Rupel as there are two steel posts in the river right outside the lock.
 Even experienced local skippers have hit these!
 If you wait at Wintam, it is best to re-enter the Scheldt, then the Ruplel.

 Typical times for the various journeys are

 - Gent-Wintam: about 5hr